hankimi/LR_CPU/README.md

 # LR_CPU
 Logistic Regression on GPU Side

+use 2class_CPU_new and 2class_GPU_new

-Compile code in ug machine: nvcc -ccbin clang-3.8 -o LRCPU LRCPU.cu -lm
+Compile code in ug machine: nvcc -ccbin clang-3.8 -o 2class_CPU 2class_CPU_new.cu -lm